jakobaugustspreng/python_sessions/README.md

           Show all the enrolled courses.
           Show all the students.
     4. Let's add grades to each student's course and create method that yields the GPA given a student name or ID.

  # Week 4:
+ The Homework execises can be found at the end of the session_4.ipynb file
   ## Strcuture:
     - Given a zip file with a subfolder with multiple annotations, where the name convention for each one of them is:
       {DATE}{TIME}_SN{SATELLITE_NUMBER}_QUICKVIEW_VISUAL{VERSION}_{UNIQUE_REGION}.txt